dxw/contracts/agreements/agency_terms.md

         needs and goals.

     Project
-    :   A Project is a sequence of Sprints used to develop features a Product.
+    :   A Project is a sequence of Sprints used to develop features for a Product.

     Reject